MishaAnalytics/worldbank-gdp-inflation-unemployment/README.md

 - Visualizes trends for **Ukraine**, **Netherlands**, and the **global average**
 - Demonstrates the correlation between GDP and Unemployment

-All charts are automatically saved to the `/images` folder once the scripts are executed.

 ---

 ## 🧠 What I Learned